flowdock/api-docs/docs/streaming.md

 ## Connecting

 To connect to the Streaming API, form a HTTP request and consume the resulting stream for as long as is practical.
-The Flowdock servers will hold the connection open indefinitely (barring a server-side error, excessive client-side lag, network hiccups or routine server maintenance).
+The CA Flowdock servers will hold the connection open indefinitely (barring a server-side error, excessive client-side lag, network hiccups or routine server maintenance).
 If the server returns an unexpected response code, clients should a wait few seconds before trying again.

 ## Content Types